 6. Admission to Candidacy: An otherwise qualified student is eligible for admission to candidacy for the doctorate in the Division of the Geological Sciences as soon as he has passed his qualifying oral examination.
 This examination will consist of the oral defense of a set of propositions prepared by the candidate.
 The propositions should be from 3 to 5 in number and about half of them should relate to the branch of earth sciences of major interest to the candidate.
 The remaining propositions should cover aspects of the sciences in fields other than that of the major interest.
 As prepared by the candidate himself, each proposition should represent his grasp of the basic features and his critical evaluation of a significant scientific point or question.
 The entire group of propositions should display scholarship, originality, and breadth of interest.
-A clear statement of the basic problem and of the candidate's specific approach to, or evaluation of it should be incorporated in a succinct paragraph for each propositions and upon his defense of them.
+A clear statement of the basic problem and of the candidate's specific approach to, or evaluation of it should be incorporated in a succinct paragraph for each proposition.
+The candidate will be judged on his selection and formulation of the propositions and upon his defense of them.
 In addition the examining committee will ask questions designed to evaluate his basic background in the earth sciences and allied fields as related to the propositions and to determine his capabilities in applying fundamental scientific principles to specific problems.